blog posts

 Step 2: Install Anaconda Python (version 3.8)

-- When the download process is complete, click on the executable file stored on the computer called Anaconda3-2020.07-Windowsx86_64.exe to run the Anaconda installation file.
+• When the download is complete, click the Anaconda3-2020.07-Windowsx86_64.exe file to run the Anaconda installer.

-- You will now see a window asking for the installation location.
+You will now see a window asking for the installation location.
 Select the default option and click the Next button without changing the installation path.

-- It will start the installation process.
+It will start the installation process.
 Fortunately, this process is not time-consuming and will be completed very soon.

-- When the installation is complete, click the Next button.
+When the installation is complete, click Next.

-- The installation is now complete.
-Check the box to get more information about Anaconda and Anaconda cloud.
+The installation is now complete.
+Check the box to get more information about Anaconda and Anaconda Cloud.
 Click the Finish button to complete the installation.

 Note: We use Jupyter Notebooks to run Python applications.